image1 image2 image3

 I moved to Delhi in November, 2014 after spending initial four years of my career at Hyderabad.
 It was a decision based on irresistible remuneration and work opportunity promised by my new firm.
 I grew up in Delhi, I admired it with all its imperfections.
 Hence, I had absolutely no problem in accepting a job opportunity here given the pay I was offered.
 Once I moved here, I felt disconnected with the city and its people.
 While I was trying to adapt, I do admit that I started to doubt my decision to move here.
 People I talked to kept on asking if I was happy to be here.
 Firstly, I was unsure about it.
 And later, I started to deny the fact that something was perhaps wrong.
 After all, it was my decision to come here and I was getting a healthy pay.

 Fast forward to the aforementioned Friday, and this discussion was all over me.
 A part of me kept asking if I made a right decision.
 The other part of me kept convincing that it was a right decision.
 I was edgy, a bit spent and irritated.
 I wanted to talk about it with people closest to me.
-However, they were occupied with unavoidable events in their lives.
+However, they were occupied with unavoidable events of their lives.
 By the time they were available, I transformed.
 I convinced myself that I was right.
 A part of me was surprisingly very angry with those very few people who were not available to listen to me.
 I did call some of them when I wanted to yell it all out, only to find myself not being able to do so.
 I disconnected myself from everyone and put on a spectacular mask in front of my parents and siblings.
 I became different - arrogant, annoying, impatient and vulnerable.
 Couple of people figured it out, they knew me long enough!
 Yet for some reasons, they never asked why I was unhappy.
 Instead they kept telling me that I was unhappy.
 Throw in some reasonably annoying life events and discussions and it was the beginning of a phase of life which I'll never forget no matter how hard I try.

-Vulnerability is not always a good thing.
-It breeds insecurity.
-You start to question things that you would never do in a healthy state.
-I was vulnerable.
-I was insecure.
-I started arguments on small things.
-I used to yell for no real reason.
-It was a state when I wanted help but I was not ready to ask for it - worried about denial and unacceptability.
-It was so unlike me.
-Not so surprisingly people started to gradually ignore and create distances.
-Also, it started to take a toll on me - physically, mentally and professionally.
-By the time I realized my mistakes and tried to correct, it was too late.
-People closest to me were pushed too far away.
-My attempts to reconcile were futile.
+As time passed by, I tried to course correct.
+However, I had pushed people too far away - good on some front, not so good on others.
+My attempts to reconcile with a select few were futile.
 Replies were either silent or indifferently vocal.
-Agony of being a jerk of late and the pain of losing people brought me to a state where I was unsure of things.
+Agony of being a jerk of late and the pain of losing certain people brought me to a state where I was unsure of things.
 Me having to catch up with my work was another kick on the butt.
 Amidst all this I happened to meet a doctor who made it all the more miserable with the terms - bipolar, psychotic and atypical depression.

 As far as I am concerned, I still am not what I was.
 For there are many scars, I may never be the same.
 However, I am fine.
 I talk, socialize and celebrate.
 I feel happy and there is no idiotic vulnerability.
 I do apologize to the people I disappointed and offended during this time.
 I really want to be with them again with the promise that I have learnt my lessons, however it is for them to take time and decide if I really deserve it.
 In the meantime, I must live my life and do what I do best - smile, be silly and write.